Maintenance therapy

 Maintenance therapy is a medical therapy that is designed to help a primary treatment succeed.
 For example, maintenance chemotherapy may be given to people who have a cancer in remission in an attempt to prevent a relapse.
 This form of treatment is also a common approach for the management of many incurable, chronic diseases such as periodontal disease, Crohn's disease or ulcerative colitis.

+Challenges and Management

+The success of maintenance therapy relies heavily on patient adherence, which can be difficult to sustain over long periods, particularly when a patient is in remission or asymptomatic.
+Research indicates that approximately 50% of patients with chronic conditions do not adhere to their prescribed maintenance regimens.
+Common barriers include forgetfulness, the complexity of the treatment schedule, and a lack of immediate symptoms, which can lead patients to underestimate the necessity of continued therapy.
+To address these challenges, healthcare providers often recommend behavioral strategies and digital health interventions.
+Simple tools such as SMS reminders, mobile applications for tracking, and electronic monitoring devices have been shown to significantly improve adherence by helping patients establish consistent routines.